dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 817. Linked List Components.md

 **Intuition**

-Instead of thinking about connected components in G, think about them in the linked list.
-Connected components in G must occur consecutively in the linked list.
+Instead of thinking about connected components in `G`, think about them in the linked list.
+Connected components in `G` must occur consecutively in the linked list.

 **Algorithm**

 Scanning through the list, if node.val is in G and node.next.val isn't (including if node.next is null), then this must be the end of a connected component.

-For example, if the list is 0 -> 1 -> 2 -> 3 -> 4 -> 5 -> 6 -> 7, and G = [0, 2, 3, 5, 7], then when scanning through the list, we fulfill the above condition at 0, 3, 5, 7, for a total answer of 4.
+For example, if the list is `0 -> 1 -> 2 -> 3 -> 4 -> 5 -> 6 -> 7`, and `G = [0, 2, 3, 5, 7]`, then when scanning through the list, we fulfill the above condition at `0, 3, 5, 7`, for a total answer of `4`.

 ```python
 class Solution(object):